-Although St. Paul Orthodox Christian Church is under the Patriarchate of Antioch (“And the disciples were called Christians first in Antioch” – Acts 11:26), we are indeed a Pan-Orthodox community that worships the Master of the universe in the English language.
+Although St. Paul Orthodox Christian Church is under the Patriarchate of Antioch (“And the disciples were called Christians first in Antioch” – Acts 11:26) through the Antiochian Archdiocese of North America, we are indeed a Pan-Orthodox community that worships the Master of the universe in the English language.

 Our parish is a true “melting-pot” of Orthodox Christians from a wide-spectrum of backgrounds: American converts, Lebanese, Syrian, Jordanian, Palestinian, Greek, Romanian, Albanian, Russian, Ukrainian, Serbian, etc. all who “earnestly contend for the faith which was once delivered unto the saints” (Jude 1:3).